bchazalet/bchazalet.github.io/_posts/2015-07-20-scalajs-electron-skeleton-part-2.md

 }
 {% endhighlight %}

 Here we use the `readdirSync()` function from the filesystem module previously loaded via require.
-Because this is coming directly from javascript we get a native 'javascript' type, which at compile time is no type at all.
-So we manually cast it to what we know it should be, i.e. a javascript array of String.
+Because this is coming directly from javascript we get a native 'javascript type', which at compile time is no type at all.
+So we manually cast it to what we know it should be, i.e. a javascript array of String (and Scala.js provides the helpful conversion from `js.Array` to `Seq`).
 When we interoperate with javascript without using any kind of facetted library, we have to manually cast in a good number of places.

 io.js often provides a synchronous and an asynchronous version of the same function, and following the node.js philosophy, we should really be using the asynchronous (read non-blocking) one here.

 #### Callback -not quite yet- hell
 Let's try to rewrite our code in order to use the asynchronous `readdir`.
 Asynchronous in javascript means callback, so we will have to provide a function to handle the list of filenames once it is retrieved from the filesystem.
-In our case, that function, from `Seq[String] => Unit` is already implemented and it is named `display`.
+In our case, we already have such function: `display`.

-Here's is what a first use of the asynchronous `readdir` could look like:
+Here is what a first use of the asynchronous `readdir` could look like (don't use this at home, we can do better -see below):

 {% highlight scala linenos %}